 The output from your project must be saved to a file in order to use it elsewhere.
 To do this, you must build the output.
 When you build the output, Gaea will create it at your target resolution.
-This may take a while to build depending on the complexity of your terrain, and the effects used.
+This may take a while to build depending upon the complexity of your terrain and the effects used.

 This image shows the Build Swarm building your terrain project.

 Over the course of a complex project, saving and managing the appropriate outputs can become a tedious task.
 Managing outputs for several different nodes, especially those with multiple outputs like the Erosion node, can make it even worse.

 The Build Manager simplifies how builds are saved, organized, and managed for future use.

 Instead of creating a dedicated Output node and having to specify the file to save, you can mark a node for automatic output.

 To mark a node for export, right-click the node and select